KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

     <img src="images/capacity_pca.png">
 </p>

+Now that we know ST8000DM002 and ST8000NM0055 belong to the same cluster, what we expect is, if we know the failure behavior of one, we could use it to analyze and predict the behavior of the other.
+We implemented DBSCAN and K-Means clustering techniques.

 1. DBSCAN <br>
 After using grid search on the minimum number of neighbors in the DBSCAN algorithm, we got an accuracy of 83.87% in predicting the model number of a hard disk.